István Pálffy: Biography

 His father was the literary historian István Pálffy (1929–2001), a Hungarian lecturer in the University of London.
 He graduated as an architect from the Budapest University of Technology and Economics (BME) in 1986.
 He worked as an engineer for the State Construction Company of Hajdú-Bihar County from 1985 to 1988, then he was a staff member of Magyar Rádió between 1988 and 1997.
 He was an anchorman (A Hét, Magyarországról jövök) for Magyar Televízió for a short period of time, then served as a news presenter for TV2 from 1997 to 2002 (Tények and Jó estét Magyarország!).
 He returned to Magyar Televízió in 2002 where he became news presenter until 2008 and after that he became the editor—in—chief for M1's current affairs programme Panoráma.
 He left Magyar Televízió in 2009 as he started his political career.

 Pálffy ran for a parliamentary seat in the 2010 national election, where he was elected from KDNP's Hajdú-Bihar County Regional List.
 He was elected Vice Chairman of the Committee on Culture and Press Freedom on 14 May 2010.
 He joined the Committee on Foreign Affairs in September 2013.

-Besides his work, he vividly deals with cuisine and gastro-tourism, especially wines, many books written on these issues by him.
+Besides his work, he vividly deals with cuisine and gastro-tourism, especially wines, many books written on these subjects by him.